The EJBCA framework for timer services handles procedures that run on a timely basis. The following services types are available:

-User Password Expire Service: Checks if a user hasn't enrolled for a new certificate within a certain amount of time after been registered, and if so expires that user's possibility to enroll.
+User Password Expire Service: Checks if a user has not enrolled for a new certificate within a specified amount of time after the user was last edited.
+If the user has not enrolled within this time, the user's status is set to Generated and the user will not be able to enroll.

 Renew CA Service: Checks if CA certificates are about to expire and automatically renews them.

-HSM Keepalive Service: Periodically tests crypto tokens to avoid connection timeouts.
+HSM Keepalive Service: Periodically tests all available Crypto Tokens to avoid connection timeouts.

 Remote Internal Key Binding Updater: Automatically renews expiring OCSP signing certificates and keys at a connected VA.

-A service consists of the components, a worker doing the actual work, an interval determining the time to the next time the service should run, and an optional action of what should be done if a certain condition occurs.
+A service consists of the following components: a worker doing the actual work, an interval determining the time to the next time the service should run, and an optional action of what should be performed if a certain condition occurs.

 The worker is the class that will be executed when the service runs.
 Each worker can have different worker specific configuration.